VishalKumar-S/Sales_Conversion_Optimization_MLOps_Project/Readme.md

 ![Slack Alert:](assets/slack-alerter.PNG)

+<a id="prediction-app"></a>
 # Prediction App 🚀

-The Prediction App is the user-facing interface that leverages the trained models to make predictions based on user input. 🎯 To run the streamlit application,
+The Prediction App is the user-facing interface that utilises the trained models to make predictions based on user input. 🎯 To run the streamlit application,
     ```bash
     streamlit run app.py